colin-scott/colin-scott.github.com/source/_posts/2015-10-03-fuzzing-raft-for-fun-and-profit.markdown

 ### Footnotes

 [1] RPC layer interposition does come with a drawback: we're tied to a particular RPC library.
-It would be extremely tedious for us to adapt our interposition to the impressive range of systems Jepsen has been applied to.
+It would be tedious for us to adapt our interposition to the impressive range of systems Jepsen has been applied to.